-Sean Grant is a behavioral and social scientist at the RAND Corporation and a professor at the Pardee RAND Graduate School.
-Grant is interested in advancing the overall transparency, openness, and rigor of intervention research for supporting evidence-based policy and practice.
+Sean Grant is a behavioral and social scientist at the RAND Corporation and professor at the Pardee RAND Graduate School.
+He is interested in advancing the overall transparency, openness, and rigor of intervention research for evidence-based policy and practice.
 He principally researches interventions for behavioral health, though he is interested in intervention research methodology across the behavioral, social, and health sciences.

-Grant currently works on several projects that aim to develop methodological tools for social and psychological intervention research: CONSORT-SPI, a reporting guideline for randomized controlled trials (UK ESRC; RAND PI), adapting reporting standards for protocols of social and psychological intervention trials (BITSS and LJAF; PI), and guidance for rating the quality of the body of evidence used to estimate intervention effects (UK ESRC, RAND PI).
-Grant is also PI of a project funded by RWJF to explore the intersection of open science and Institutional Review Boards (RWJF) and evidence tiers for social interventions (LJAF), as well as Co-I for a PCORI-funded project to create an online method for patient and caregiver engagement in clinical guideline development.
-Substantively, Grant is co-PI of a project funded by the Wallace Foundation to review evidence on interventions that promote students' social-emotional learning outcomes, and co-I for a NIDA-funded project to identify and evaluate decision rules for adolescent substance use treatment (NIDA), and a team leader for a series of systematic reviews on interventions for behavioral health conditions (PHCoE).
+Grant currently leads several projects developing methodological guidance for social and psychological intervention researchers on reporting: trial protocols (BITSS and LJAF; PI), completed randomized controlled trials (UK ESRC; RAND PI), and confidence in the body of evidence used to estimate intervention effects (UK ESRC, RAND PI).
+He is also PI of two projects that are exploring the intersection of open science with Institutional Review Boards (RWJF) and evidence tiers for social interventions (LJAF), as well as Co-I for a project to create an online method for patient and caregiver engagement in clinical guideline development (PCORI).
+Substantively, Grant is co-PI of a project on social and emotional learning interventions under the Every Student Succeeds Act (Wallace Foundation), co-I of a project to identify and evaluate decision rules for adolescent substance use treatment (NIDA), and a team leader for a series of systematic reviews on interventions for behavioral health conditions (PHCoE).

-Grant completed his M.S. and Ph.D. at the Centre for Evidence-Based Intervention, University of Oxford.
-At RAND, Grant is an investigator with both the Southern California Evidence-based Practice Center and the ExpertLens research team.
+Grant completed his masters and doctoral degrees at the Centre for Evidence-Based Intervention, University of Oxford.
+At RAND, he is an investigator with both the Southern California Evidence-based Practice Center and the ExpertLens research team.

-Grant, S., Agniel, D., Almirall, D., Burkhart, Q., Hunter, S. B., McCaffrey, D. F., Pedersen, E. R., Ramchand, R., & Griffin, B. A. , "Developing adaptive interventions for adolescent substance use treatment settings: Protocol of an observational, mixed-methods project," Addiction Science & Clinical Practice (forthcoming)
+Grant, S., Agniel, D., Almirall, D., Burkhart, Q., Hunter, S. B., McCaffrey, D. F., Pedersen, E. R., Ramchand, R., & Griffin, B. A. , "Developing adaptive interventions for adolescent substance use treatment settings: Protocol of an observational, mixed-methods project," Addiction Science & Clinical Practice, 12, 2017